contao/docs/docs/manual/installation/quickstart.en.md

 weight: 15
 ---

 We assume here that you want to install either the latest version or the [Long Term Support Version](https://docs.contao.org/manual/en/installation/update-contao/#long-term-support-versions) with the Contao Manager.
 This is the easiest and recommended way for beginners.
+Some hosting providers offer 1click installations, also for Contao.
+However, for the best user experience, we recommend using the Contao Manager or the console.

 ## Hosting configuration